News / Pricing Your Hatchlings: How to Set Prices That...

 - Your time (if you value it)

-Most hobby breeders don't track costs precisely.
-That's fine.
-But at minimum, know your direct costs per animal so you're not selling at a loss.
+Most hobby breeders do not track costs precisely.
+At minimum, know your direct costs per animal so you are not selling at a loss.

 Step 4: Set Your Price